SMS Nautilus (1871): Deployment to Spain

-Nautilus thereafter sailed south to visit ports in Morocco on 12 June; she cruised off the Moroccan coast through the end of September, interrupted only by a period of repair in Cadiz, Spain.
+Nautilus thereafter sailed south to visit ports in Morocco on 12 June; she cruised off the Moroccan coast through the end of September, interrupted only by a period of repair in Cádiz, Spain.
 The ship was then ordered back to the northern Spanish coast, as unrest there threatened German commercial interests.
 She arrived back in Santander on 17 October.
 Zembsch left the ship at that time.
 Nautilus remained in Spanish waters until early 1876, by which time the Carlist rebellion had been defeated.
 On 3 March, the ship received orders to return home, and after arriving in Kiel, she was drydocked for examination.
 Found to be in good condition, she received a pair of 4 cm anti-balloon guns, at the insistence of her new captain, KK Victor Valois, in preparation for another deployment overseas.